 The deadlines to submit a claim are as followed:

-by the settlement approval date (to be determined), claims must be submitted
+by the settlement approval date (April 22, 2015), claims must be submitted

 - For all retired players (and representative claimants) who become diagnosed

-after the settlement approval date (to be determined), claims must be
+after the settlement approval date (April 22, 2015), claims must be submitted

 If your claim is denied or if the determination of your compensation is